willbprog127/spiritvnc-fltk-no-libssh2/README.md

 Using the system's SSH client with SpiritVNC is NOT an elegant solution, and you may encounter some freezes while connections are closed in the background.
 I keep working and experimenting, and eventually I'll find some better way to do this.
 Any suggestions are welcome! 👍

+__Windows version?__ - While testing Windows 11 recently, I *have* been able to get SpiritVNC-FLTK working on it, although easy inclusion and static compiling of dependencies has been a challenge.
+I will continue to work on this as time allows.

 2016-2022 Will Brokenbourgh
 https://www.pismotek.com/brainout/